utcs356/sp25/_pages/4_congestion_flow_control.md

 ### Implementation

-The objective of this assignment is to implement `UT TCP` to support reliable communication.
+The objective of this assignment is to implement a transport layer protocol called `UT TCP` that supports reliable and efficient communication.
+As the name suggests, many of the ideas are adopted from the existing TCP implementation, but it is much simpler version.
 We provide skeleton code that includes a `UT TCP` socket and its corresponding APIs in `ut_tcp.h`:

 **Provided APIs**